Victor Emmanuel II: Biography

-Victor Emmanuel was born as the eldest son of Carlo Alberto Prince of Carignano, and Maria Theresa of Austria.
-His father succeeded a distant cousin as King of Sardinia-Piedmont in 1831.
+Victor Emmanuel was born in Palazzo Carignano, Turin as the eldest son of Carlo Alberto Prince of Carignano, and Maria Theresa of Tuscany.
+His father succeeded a distant cousin as King of Sardinia in 1831.
 He lived for some years of his youth in Florence and showed an early interest in politics, the military, and sports.
 In 1842, he married his cousin, Adelaide of Austria.
-He was styled as the Duke of Savoy prior to becoming King of Sardinia-Piedmont.
+He was styled as the Duke of Savoy prior to becoming King of Sardinia.
 He took part in the First Italian War of Independence (1848–1849) under his father, King Charles Albert, fighting in the front line at the battles of Pastrengo, Santa Lucia, Goito and Custoza.

-He became King of Sardinia-Piedmont in 1849 when his father abdicated the throne, after being defeated by the Austrians at the Battle of Novara.
-Victor Emmanuel was immediately able to obtain a rather favorable armistice at Vignale by the Austrian imperial army commander, Radetzky.
+Victor Emmanuel became King of Sardinia in 1849 when his father abdicated the throne, after being defeated by the Austrians at the Battle of Novara.
+Victor Emmanuel was immediately able to obtain a rather favourable armistice at Vignale by the Austrian imperial army commander, Radetzky.
 The treaty, however, was not ratified by the Piedmontese lower parliamentary house, the Chamber of Deputies, and Victor Emmanuel retaliated by firing his Prime Minister, Claudio Gabriele de Launay, replacing him with Massimo D'Azeglio.
 After new elections, the peace with Austria was accepted by the new Chamber of Deputies.
-In 1849, Victor Emmanuel also fiercely suppressed a revolt in Genoa, defining the rebels as a "vile and infected race of canailles."
+In 1849, Victor Emmanuel also fiercely suppressed a revolt in Genoa, defining the rebels as a "vile and infected race of canailles".

-In 1852, he appointed Count Camillo Benso of Cavour ("Count Cavour") as Prime Minister of Piedmont-Sardinia.
-This turned out to be a wise choice, since Cavour was a political mastermind and a major player in the Italian unification in his own right.
-Victor Emmanuel II soon became the symbol of the "Risorgimento", the Italian unification movement of the 1850s and early 60s.
-He was especially popular in the Kingdom of Sardinia-Piedmont because of his respect for the new constitution and his liberal reforms.
+In 1852, Victor Emmanuel appointed Camillo Benso, Count of Cavour, as Prime Minister of the Kingdom of Sardinia.
+Cavour was a clever strategist focused on establishing the House of Savoy as Italy's rulers.
+He applied liberalism and nationalism to dismantle the traditional structures of the Kingdom of Sardinia while advancing an anti-clerical agenda that started during Charles Albert.
+Cavour modernized the kingdom for war to expel the Austrians from Italy, facilitating Victor Emmanuel's eventual ascension as king.
+He also played a key role in securing an alliance with Napoleon III, leading to French support that enabled Emmanuel’s forces to capture Milan and other Austrian territories, though Venice remained under Austrian control.
+Victor Emmanuel II soon became the symbol of Risorgimento, the Italian unification movement of the 1850s and early 60s.
+He was especially popular in Piedmont–Sardinia because of his respect for the new constitution and his liberal reforms.